EDCD/EDDN/schemas/README-EDDN-schemas.md

    ```
    FAIL: The schema you have used is no longer supported.
 Please check for an updated version of your application.
    ```
+   4. `FAIL: Outdated Schema: <detail>` - message cites a schema (or version of) that is no longer supported.

+There shouldn't be any other variants of a 'FAIL' message.
+If you find any then please open an issue with as much detail as possible so we can update this documentation.

 ## Receiving messages